Functional reducts of Boolean algebras: Introduction

 The automorphism group of a reduct consists of the permutations preserving all relations of the reduct, so the automorphism group of a reduct contains the automorphism group of the original structure.
-In general, if $R_1 \lesssim R_2$ then $\aut{R_1} \leq \aut{R_2}$.
-Moreover, the following condition holds for the automorphism group of every reduct: if $g_1, g_2 \ldots \in \aut{R}$ are permutations such that for every element $a \in A$ there exists an index $j$ and an element $b_a$ such that for all indices $n>j$ the equality $g_n(a)=b_a$ holds, then the limit of the sequence $g_1,g_2 \ldots$ the permutation $h(x)=b_x$ is also in $\aut{R}$.
-In other words $\aut{R}$ is closed in the topology of pointwise convergence where $R$ is equipped with the discrete topology.
+In general, if $\mathfrak{B}_1 \lesssim \mathfrak{B}_2$ then $\Aut(\mathfrak{B}_1) \leq \Aut(\mathfrak{B}_2)$.
+Moreover, the group $\Aut(\mathfrak{B})$ is closed in the topology of pointwise convergence, i.e.\ the subspace topology of the product topology on $A^A$ where $A$ is equipped with the discrete topology.

-If the structure $\mathfrak{A}$ is {\ok} then there is a bijection between the closed subgroups of $\on{Sym}(A)$ containing $\aut{\mathfrak{A}}$ and the equivalence classes of reducts of $\mathfrak{A}$ by first order interdefinability.
-So in the case of {\ok} structures the classification of the reducts is equivalent with the description of the closed groups containing the automorphism group.
-This statement is not true for non {\ok} structures, even if we restrict our attention to structures with finite purely relational language.
-There is a counterexample of Lachlan presented in \cite{thomas}.
+If the structure $\mathfrak{A}$ is {\ok} then there is a bijection between the closed subgroups of $\on{Sym}(A)$ containing $\Aut(\mathfrak{A})$ and the equivalence classes of reducts of $\mathfrak{A}$ by first-order interdefinability.
+So in the case of {\ok} structures the classification of the reducts is equivalent with the description of the closed groups containing the automorphism group. language.

-The classification of the reducts up to first order interdefinability is known for a handful of {\ok} homogeneous structures.
-For example the set of rationals equipped with the usual ordering has five reducts up to first order interdefinability \cite{camren}, and similarly the the random graph \cite{thomas}, the random tournament \cite{benn} and the random partially ordered set \cite{pppsz} also have five.
+The classification of the reducts up to first-order interdefinability is known for a handful of {\ok} homogeneous structures.
+For example the set of rationals equipped with the usual ordering has five reducts up to first-order interdefinability \cite{camren}, and similarly the the random graph \cite{thomas}, the random tournament \cite{benn} and the random partially ordered set \cite{pppsz} also have five.
 The classification is also known for the Henson graphs \cite{pongi}.
-The homogeneous ordered graph has more than $40$ \cite{nk} and $\mathbb{Q}^{\leq}$ equipped with an additional constant has $116$, and the random graph equipped with an additional constant has more than $300$ reducts.
-In the case of the last example, the complete classification is not known.
-So we can conclude that structures with larger languages generally have more reducts, and seemingly simple-looking structures can have many reducts up to first order interdefinability.
-Since the language of $\ba$ has five symbols we can expect the existence of many reducts.
+The homogeneous ordered graph has more than $40$ \cite{nk}, and $\mathbb{Q}^{\leq}$ (rationals with the usual ordering) equipped with an additional constant has $116$ reducts \cite{juzi}.
+Note that in all these classifications the languages of the structures in question do not contain any function symbols.

-In all the previous classifications the languages of the structures in question does not contain any function symbols.
-To handle these structures, Bodirsky and Pinsker developed some Ramsey-theoretic methods.
-The structure $\ba$ is not homogeneous over any finite relational language, so the methods used in the previous classifications cannot be applied.